-In its drive to create more apprenticeship places, help is available from the government to pay for apprenticeship training.
-But what is the cost of setting up a scheme, and how much will it cost your business to get on board?
+Additional funding is currently available from the government to pay for apprenticeship training.
+But what is the cost of setting up an apprenticeship scheme, and how much will it cost your business to hire an apprentice?

 There are three main costs associated with employing apprentices: recruitment, training and salary.

 If you engage with an Apprenticeship training provider, they can post vacancies on the Government platform, manage applications and provide you with a shortlist of candidates for consideration as part of its offering and cost structure.
 Employers can advertise apprenticeship vacancies at no cost via the government’s “Find an Apprentice” recruitment site.

 Apprenticeships require a proportion of time to be spent on training with a minimum 20% of all their time spent on off-the-job training, so you may wish to find a suitable approved training provider (which can also be done via the government portal).
 Funding is available however for training, although the amount depends on whether your business pays the apprenticeship levy and your apprentice’s circumstances.